jooniku/ohjelmistotekniikka_23/training_log_app/documentation/requirement_specification.md

 - If log in is not successful, user is notified

 ### After login
+#### Main page
 - User can see statistics of their training data
   - The data on the from page might be *total hours trained* etc. and the precentage of goals (explained below) achieved
 - User sees last entry on the front page (or a part of it)
   - Perhaps users has a goal for each next training session and can see the goal
 - User can add new entries
 - User can view more specific data
+#### New entry page
+- User specifies information about a training session they had such as:
+  - Date
+  - Duration
+  - Type e.g. sparring, boxing, wrestling etc.
+  - What techniques did user practice and what are some key concepts to remember about it
+  - What went well in the session
+  - What did not go well and why
+  - A goal for next session e.g. get 3 sweeps from half-guard etc.
+  - Did the user achieve the previously set goal

 ## Further development
 After the completion of the basic version, these are some improvements to consider